 This wine takes its name from the two different micro-zones of the valley from which the grapes are sourced: Pezone and Pinon.
 Vinified for six to seven months entirely in large oak casks, this wine has a pronounced nose of herbs, citrus and smoke.
 The dry palate has high acidity, an oily texture and long length.

 First produced in 2002, this white blend brings together a minimum of 60% Chardonnay, with Sauvignon Blanc, Gewürztraminer and Pinot Bianco as supporting players.
 At five years of age, this wine displayed some development, with a deeper gold color, honeyed, spice and tree fruit aromas.
 Dry, with high acidity, medium+ body, gorgeous and rich, complex, slight woodiness in finish, long length

 Since 2014, white wines are given more time in large casks.
 Stoan is matured for a minimum of fifteen months, with additional time in bottle.
 This change was challenging at first since the winery didn’t have the wines available in the market, but now that the 2014s are ready, they are back on track.

 Stoan 2015, Südtirol/Alto Adige DOC, Italy, $28.00

-According to Willi, this is one of the best vintages of this wine and also notes that this is a wine that best interprets the vintage.
+According to Willi, this is one of the best vintages of this wine and he further noted that it provides a strong interpretation of the given vintage.
 With the lengthier aging protocol now in place, this wine was on the lees until August.
 It is woodier on the nose than the 2012, but the oak is not overpowering.
 Notes of floral, citrus peel, orange greet the nose with a dry, full-bodied palate that shows floral, apple, citrus and minerality, with medium+ acidity and long length.
 Can age for 10-15 years.